Vitamin D: Strong Bones and Beyond

 What Does Vitamin D Do?

-Vitamin D has multiple roles in the human body, including the promotion of calcium absorption in the gut.
+It has multiple roles in the human body, including the promotion of calcium absorption in the gut.
 This is why you often see food packages flaunting their vitamin D and calcium content together, and why both come to mind when thinking about bone health.

-Vitamin D is essential or bone growth and remodeling, and working together with calcium and phosphate, it helps maintain normal bone mineralization.
+This vitamin is essential or bone growth and remodeling, and working together with calcium and phosphate, it helps maintain normal bone mineralization.
 Your bones are constantly breaking down and rebuilding at a microscopic level, and these micronutrients are what keep the process flowing seamlessly.
 Without enough, bones can get brittle.

-But Vitamin D has many functions in the body besides maintaining bone health.
+But it has many functions in the body besides maintaining bone health.
 It’s important for immune function, cell growth, proliferation (when one cell splitting into two daughter cells), and differentiation (cells deciding what specific function to have in the human body), and the reduction of inflammation.
 It also plays a role in regulating blood pressure and diminishing risks of heart disease.

 The Different Forms of Vitamin D and Why It Matters

 Many people do not realize that there are multiple forms of many vitamins, including vitamin D.